 - Type of Gain or Loss: Specify whether the transactions being reported are short-term or long-term.
 This distinction is crucial since different tax rates apply based on the holding period.

-Double-check that all information matches your supporting documents to avoid delays or discrepancies.
+Double-check that all information matches the details in your supporting documents to avoid delays and discrepancies.

 Step 3: List Your Capital Asset Transactions

-The core of Form 8949 is to list every capital asset transaction.
+The core of Form 8949 is to list every capital asset transaction that occurred during the tax year.
 This section is divided into parts based on whether adjustments are required.

 Part I: Transactions Without Adjustments